-- Developing and maintaining safe work habits.
-(1) - Reporting all accidents and injuries promptly.
-(2) - Pointing out dangerous practices and working conditions.
-(3) - Assisting with investigations of accidents.
-(4) - Taking proper care of equipment.
-(5) - Wearing proper clothing, and avoiding loose sleeves, cuff, rings, bracelets and (6) long hair around moving machinery. - Knowing the location and use of fire extinguishers, the location of fire exits (7) and the best method for reporting a fire.
+- (1) Developing and maintaining safe work habits. - (2) Reporting all accidents and injuries promptly. - (3) Pointing out dangerous practices and working conditions. - (4) Assisting with investigations of accidents. - (5) Taking proper care of equipment. - (6) Wearing proper clothing, and avoiding loose sleeves, cuff, rings, bracelets and long hair around moving machinery. - (7) Knowing the location and use of fire extinguishers, the location of fire exits and the best method for reporting a fire.

-Drug-Free and Alcohol-Free Workplace
+Drug-Free and Alcohol-Free Workplace updated on 02-14-2023

 It is the policy of Town of Waynesville to maintain a drug- and alcohol-free work environment that is safe and productive for employees and others having business with the Town.
+Any person found guilty of driving while intoxicated/impaired, or any other felony within three (3) years of their application for employment with the Town of Waynesville, or during their employment with the Town of Waynesville, shall be disqualified from employment with the Town of Waynesville.